Port of Jiaxing

 The Port of Jiaxing is a natural estuary deep-water international seaport on the Hangzhou Bay coast of Jiaxing, Zhejiang, China.

 History

 Layout

-The port of Jiaxing is located on the mouth of the Qiantang River, at the start of Hangzhou Bay.
-A large number of inland waterways, including the Grand Canal criss-cross Jiaxing prefecture as well.
-As of 2012 it had 36 berths, 26 capable of handling ships over 10,000 DWT, and 10 berths for 1,000-ton vessels.
+The port of Jiaxing is located at the mouth of the Qiantang River, at the start of Hangzhou Bay.
+A large number of inland waterways, including the Grand Canal crisscross Jiaxing prefecture as well.
+As of 2012, it had 36 berths, 26 capable of handling ships over 10,000 DWT, and 10 berths for 1,000-ton vessels.